NeilJustice/ZenUnitAndMetalMock/README.md

 [![Standard](https://img.shields.io/badge/c%2B%2B-17-blue.svg)](https://en.wikipedia.org/wiki/C%2B%2B17) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-ZenUnit is a single-header C++ unit testing framework designed for long-term test code readability and non-ambiguously specifying expected program behaviors, as is ideal when unit testing safety-critical software.
-ZenUnit's signature feature is its intuitive syntax for writing value-parameterized and type-parameterized unit tests.
+ZenUnit is a single-header C++ unit testing framework designed for long-term test code readability and has as its signature feature an intuitive syntax for writing value-parameterized and type-parameterized unit tests.

-ZenMock is a single-header C++ mocking framework powered by ZenUnit and designed for non-ambiguously specifying expected function call arguments and return values to and from virtual, non-virtual, static, and free functions by way of an intuitive arrange-act-assert syntax.
+ZenMock is a single-header C++ mocking framework powered by ZenUnit and designed for specifying expected function call arguments and return values to and from virtual, non-virtual, static, and free functions by way of an intuitive arrange-act-assert syntax.

 |Build|Build Status|
 |----------|------------|